 It could be transactions all the way up!
 Our problem would be solved if we could leave the non-atomic code inside the transaction but execute them after the transaction.
 We know that ActiveRecord models have after_commit hooks that are executed after the transaction completes.
 Wouldn't it be nice if the same behavior exists for explicit transactions?
 That's exactly the solution provided by the gem after_commit_everywhere, which allows us to safely co-locate non-atomic code inside transactions by wrapping them in after_commit blocks as follows:

-class AccountService def self.withdraw!(account, transfer) account.update!(account.balance - transfer.amount) AfterCommitEverywhere.after_commit do BankWithdrawJob.perform_async(transfer.id) AccountMailer.update_account_balance_for_sender(account.id).deliver_now end end def self.deposit!(account, transfer) account.update!(account.balance + transfer.amount) AfterCommitEverywhere.after_commit do BankDepositJob.perform_async(transfer.id) AccountMailer.update_account_balance_for_receiver(account.id).deliver_now end end end
+class AccountService def self.withdraw!(account, transfer) account.update!(balance: account.balance - transfer.amount) AfterCommitEverywhere.after_commit do BankWithdrawJob.perform_async(transfer.id) AccountMailer.update_account_balance_for_sender(account.id).deliver_now end end def self.deposit!(account, transfer) account.update!(balance: account.balance + transfer.amount) AfterCommitEverywhere.after_commit do BankDepositJob.perform_async(transfer.id) AccountMailer.update_account_balance_for_receiver(account.id).deliver_now end end end

 So far, we've been dealing only with explicit transactions.
 What about implicit transactions, those that are parts of Transfer.create! and account.update! calls?
 Suppose we have these callbacks in the Transfer model and they shouldn't be executed as part of the transaction: